 Pinners create accounts to search for content that interests them and save pins to boards they create.
 Boards are typically arranged by subject (ie knitting, quilting, cooking, etc).
 Think of it as a virtual bulletin board.

 Pinners can also save images from websites, so be sure to add a save button to your site so users can pin it.

 A great time to make a pin is when you have something new in your store.
 The goal is for users to be inspired by your pins, click on them, and then shop your store in-person or online.

 The more that people view your pins and save them, the more Pinterest will show those pins to even more users.
 Many factors go into this including the quality of the pin, the interests of the pinner, and how relevant your pin is to the search.

 Last but not least, what is the benefit?
 Pins are essentially evergreen content that works for you around the clock.

 Stay tuned; next week we’ll cover Pinterest best practices and how to create a boards.

-Inspiration for this post came from IG 1, 2, 3 by Kate Colleran, Joanne Hillestad and Kris Poor published in the February 2021 issue of American Quilt Retailer.
+Inspiration for this post came from “Are you Pinterested in Increased Sales?” by Kate Colleran, Joanne Hillestad, and Kris Poor published in the December 2021 issue of American Quilt Retailer.